 Delivering these shifts at scale requires skills for the twin green–digital transition.
 Building on ATHOR and CESAREF, the MSCA Doctoral Network REFFRACTEUR will train researchers to design, simulate, characterise and recycle next‑generation refractories through close academia-industry collaboration, adding a sector‑specific DPP, physics‑informed digital twins and decision support for melt‑shop decarbonisation, complemented by entrepreneurship and change‑management competences.

-Designed to raise the attractiveness and excellence of doctoral training in Europe, CESAREF will: Deliver the best training to doctoral candidates and address their scientific and transversal needs.
+Designed to raise the attractiveness and excellence of doctoral training in Europe, REFFRACTEUR will: Deliver the best training to doctoral candidates and address their scientific and transversal needs.
 FIRE conducts regular surveys to identify the missing needs, Enable doctoral candidates, through their tailored training and international, interdisciplinary, and inter-sectoral mobility, to “cross-pollinate” industry and academia, Give the candidates the opportunity to be close to industry with an innovation-oriented mind-set and to face actual engineering challenges, Develop new characterization devices and modelling methods to offer solutions to current Scientific/Technological challenges, Create a multidisciplinary environment where industries and academia will share ideas and find innovative and sustainable solutions together, Explore the capability of advanced numerical modelling to design better materials and refractory linings to improve their energy efficiency and thermomechanical properties, Apply eco-design concepts to decrease the impacts of refractories on the environment through their life cycle (raw material choice, production, use in life, recycling at the end of life), Leverage digitalization methods to improve energy efficiency of the Iron & Steel process and reduce CO2 emissions, Assist the European refractory and steelmaking industries to identify technological improvements by providing high performance characterization and modelling tools which will enhance their competitiveness.
-The major contributions and breakthroughs anticipated from CESAREF network are in the following areas:
+The major contributions and breakthroughs anticipated from REFFRACTEUR network are in the following areas:

 News